 Why do you translate only from your second language into your mother tongue?

-There is a very valid reason to do so.
-There is a difference between writing in a second language and translating into a second language.
+I have a very valid reason to have chosen so, but first, let’s start by stating a distinction is to be made between writing in a second language and translating into a second language.

 Wait a minute!
 Don’t you write when you translate?